Ouranosinc/Magpie/docs/permissions.rst

 (login).
 That :term:`User` would have the impression that its access rights are lowered although they should naturally expect increased privileges after authenticating itself.

+.. versionchanged:: 3.22
+    Starting with this version, modifications to :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER` itself, or any :term:`Service`, :term:`Resource` or :term:`Permission` with references to that *special* :term:`User` will be explicitly forbidden by the :term:`API` to avoid above mentioned ambiguities.

 Special :term:`User` :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER` is available only for evaluation purpose of :term:`Public`-only :term:`Permission` applied to :term:`Service` and :term:`Resource`, but is technically not required to execute `Magpie` application.
 Effectively, when the active session corresponds to unauthenticated